9 national parks in Adelaide with accessible facilities

 Pine Picnic Area One is also accessible, and has an accessible parking space and accessible toilet (suitable for left-hand transfer).

 If you’re keen for a bit of cardio, tennis courts 1, 2, 32 and 33 are accessible.
 Book and pay for your tennis court and vehicle entry online before you arrive.

 3. Cleland National Park

 Try starting at Waterfall Gully, where there are 2 accessible parking spaces.
 Right next to the car park, you’ll find the toilets which include one accessible toilet (left-hand transfer) and an ambulant toilet.

 Take the 300 m bitumen trail that climbs from the car park to the first falls pool and back.
 You might need some assistance because of the gradient.

 No visit to Cleland is complete without a visit to Cleland Wildlife Park.
-As well as being home to some very cute furry creatures, there are many accessible facilities and they even have a mobility map.
+As well as being home to some very cute furry creatures, there are many accessible facilities.
+Check out the park’s mobility map.

 You should also head to the lookout at Mount Lofty Summit to enjoy the sweeping views across Adelaide.
 There’s accessible parking spaces and accessible toilets there too.

 4. Cobbler Creek Recreation Park

 You’ll find 2 toilets and 2 accessible parking spaces at the main entrance to Cobbler Creek on the corner of Bridge and Smith Roads, Salisbury East.
 One toilet is accessible (right-hand transfer) and the other is an ambulant toilet.

 If you’re planning to stay for lunch, there’s an accessible picnic area next to the Kites and Kestrels adventure playground.
 Shelters, seating, and a barbecue are available.

 5. Hallett Cove Conservation Park

 Heading beachside?
 There are 2 accessible parking spaces at the south end of Hallett Cove Conservation Park and an accessible toilet (left-hand transfer) next to the car park of the Boatshed Café.